tebarek94/tebarek94/README.md

 - **Data Science and Machine Learning**: Exploring data-driven insights and predictive modeling.

 ## 🌱 I’m currently working ...
-- **React.js**: Focusing on building dynamic web applications with reusable components.
+- **React.js With Typescript Vite**: Focusing on building dynamic web applications with reusable components.
 - **Express nodejs React native**: Understanding how to streamline development environments.
 - **SQL and Database Management**: Diving into data storage and retrieval techniques.